Google Pay launches international money transfers with Wise and Western Union

 The new remittances functionality escalates competition among technology companies and traditional finance firms over consumers' money and data, with providers looking to become a one-stop shop for their users' financial needs.

-Ant Group, Samsung Electronics Co, Apple Inc and PayPal Holdings Inc also offer mobile wallets aiming to be hubs for services ranging from crossborder payments to credit.
+Ant Group, Samsung Electronics Co (005930.KS), Apple Inc (AAPL.O) and PayPal Holdings Inc (PYPL.O) also offer mobile wallets aiming to be hubs for services ranging from crossborder payments to credit.

 Our Standards: The Thomson Reuters Trust Principles.